Duje Ćaleta-Car

-Duje Ćaleta-Car (/hr/; born 17 September 1996) is a Croatian professional footballer who plays as a centre-back for club Real Sociedad, on loan from club Lyon, and the Croatia national team.
+Duje Ćaleta-Car (/hr/; born 17 September 1996) is a Croatian professional footballer who plays as a centre-back for Serie A club Sassuolo and the Croatia national team.

 Ćaleta-Car was a member of the Croatian squad which ended as runners-up to France in the 2018 FIFA World Cup.

 Club career

 Early career

 Ćaleta-Car joined FC Liefering in 2014 from FC Pasching.
 He made his Austrian Football First League debut with FC Liefering on 25 July 2014 against FAC Team für Wien.